 Then, create a plan of action.
 What do you personally need to do to stick to these lifestyle changes?

 Maybe you need to put post-it notes on your mirror.
-Maybe you need to create a competition with your friends.
-Maybe you need to have your wife watching you like a hawk.
+Perhaps you need to create a competition with your friends or maybe you need to have your wife watching you like a hawk.

 Write down what will keep you accountable, so you can focus on meeting your long-term health goals and objectives.